browserengineering/book/book/http.md

 `#section` or a *query* like `?s=term`.
 We'll come back to ports later in this chapter, and some other URL components appear in exercises.

-In Python, there\'s a library called `urllib.parse` that splits a URL into these pieces, but let's write our own.[^3] We\'ll start with the scheme---our browser only supports `http`, so we just need to check that the URL starts with `http://` and then strip that off:
+In Python, there's a library called `urllib.parse` that splits a URL into these pieces, but let's write our own.[^3] We'll start with the scheme---our browser only supports `http`, so we just need to check that the URL starts with `http://` and then strip that off: